How to report chargeable event gains on life insurance policies, including details on the annual qualifying policy if you're an insurer.

 Where to send your returns

-The chargeable event and qualifying policy spreadsheets can be submitted by SDES or on approved media such as CD.
+The chargeable event and qualifying policy spreadsheets can be submitted:

 Returns on media should be sent to: